 Finance for Non-Financial Leaders

-Increase your influence and ability to lead with an improved understanding of finance and the language of business in this focussed, interactive and collaborative four day programme.
+Increase your influence and ability to lead with an improved understanding of finance and the language of business in this focussed, interactive and collaborative three-week programme.

 Format: 4 days virtual online | 09:30 - 17:00 (GMT)

 Fee: £1,995 (no VAT is charged) Includes all programme materials.

 Finance is the global language of business.
 Through financial reporting, businesses communicate their financial position and performance and reveal their main strengths and weaknesses.
 This highly experiential programme, led by award-winning Bayes Professor, Danielle Lyssimachou, will demystify the language of finance and equip non-financial leaders with the necessary tools and fluency to derive value from this language.

 By attending the programme, you will learn how to review and interpret financial information and how to identify the key value drivers of financial success.
 You will also learn how to use managerial accounting tools to help build more effective business cases.
 Upon completion of the programme, you will become more confident in the language of finance, build competency in reviewing and communicating financial information and improve your ability to influence resources and articulate business impact with your colleagues and stakeholders.

 The Finance for Non-financial Leaders programme is designed for non-financial senior managers and executives who need a practical appreciation and command of basics of finance, financial management, corporate and management metrics and reporting financial impact.

 - Build your confidence in speaking the financial language of your business and improve your ability to communicate financial priorities, measures and issues to benefit the business

 - Learn how to read and interpret financial statements from a user’s perspective